n-califano/n-califano.github.io/_posts/2024-09-13-tryhackme-blue-room.md

 ```

 The shell upgrading procedure also managed to upgrade our privileges.
-We can check this running the `getsystem` command which is a meterpreter command which attempt to elevate our privileges.
+We can check this running the `getsystem` command which is a meterpreter command that attempts to elevate our privileges.

 ```bash
 meterpreter > getsystem